coreos/coreos-kubernetes/Documentation/kubernetes-on-baremetal.md

-# Kubernetes Installation on Bare Metal &amp; CoreOS
+# Kubernetes Installation on Bare Metal &amp; CoreOS Container Linux

-This guide walks a deployer through launching a multi-node Kubernetes cluster on bare metal servers running CoreOS.
+This guide walks a deployer through launching a multi-node Kubernetes cluster on bare metal servers running CoreOS Container Linux.
 After completing this guide, a deployer will be able to interact with the Kubernetes API from their workstation using the `kubectl` CLI tool.

 ## Deployment requirements